stonejournal/github.io/reswordfreq.md

 ### Method Overview

 This analysis method is about as basic as you can get.
-I used Python to count each time an individual word appeared in the texts.
+I used Python code to count each time an individual word appeared in the texts.
 The result was a total count for each searched-for word in each issue.
 I entered these words in a spreadsheet and normalized them to a count of how many times the word appeared per 1000 words in each issue so that I could reliably compare issues of varying lengths.
 I then used the spreadsheet data to graph use of words over time.

 I split my keywords into thematic groups, such as words related to hazards or words related to health, both for ease of processing and to see if I could identify patterns within word families over time.
 My five categories were: